-When the SYSTEM READY message is displayed, you can proceed to the next step.
+When the DISARMED...READY TO ARM message is displayed, you can proceed to the next step.

-4. Fault and then restore every contact or sensor on each zone individually to ensure that it is being monitored by the system.
+- 4. Fault and then restore every contact or sensor on each zone individually to ensure that it is being monitored by the system.
 Each time a zone is faulted, the keypad should display the number of the faulted zone.
-When each zone is restored, the SYSTEM READY message should appear again.

-You will need to observe the keypad as each zone is faulted and restored.

-5. When you get the proper displays on the keypad(s), the hard-wired zones in the system are functioning properly.
+When each zone is restored, the READY TO ARM message should appear again.
+If some hard-wired zones have been assigned to partition 1 and others to partition 2, you will need to observe the keypad in the appropriate partition as each zone in that partition is faulted and restored. - 5.
+When you get the proper displays on the keypad(s), the hard-wired zones in the system are functioning properly. - 6.
+Unplug the AC transformer.